Course Catalog

 5 units

 Advanced conversation and composition based on extensive readings in the humanities and social sciences.
 Students interested in this course who have not taken the prerequisite should meet with the instructor prior to the first class meeting.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements; SPAN 6, or SPHS 6, or by instructor consent.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements; SPAN 6, or SPHS 6, placement by assessment, or by instructor consent.

 SPAN 140